ericmdantas/uBus/README.md

 ### What is this?

-μBus, as the name suggests, is a micro implementation of a light, fast and intuitive message bus/event emitter in javascript - it's only `740 bytes when gzipped`.
+μBus, as the name suggests, is a micro implementation of a light, fast and intuitive message bus/event emitter in javascript - it's only `380 bytes when gzipped` (es2015 module).

 The API is minimal and straight forward.
 There's `one` class and `four` methods - nothing more, nothing less.